 Moriarty: Come, now.
 Do you really think you're the only one who can play this game?

 Holmes realizing how insane Moriarty is, when he impales him with a hook and proceeds to twist it around while singing to an operatic piece.

 Only a Flesh Wound: Moran got shot in the side, yet seems pretty fine just a few days later when he kills Rene at the peace conference.

-Just about every wound in the film is brushed off, up to and including having a building fall on you - but Holmes's shoulder wound takes a serious toll on him, for plot reasons.
+Just about every wound in the film is brushed off, up to and including having a building collapsed on you - but Holmes's shoulder wound takes a serious toll on him, for plot reasons.